The Office of Student Success

 - interfaith dialogue.

-There are many opportunities to become part of the community, so contact your local Campus Ministry Team, visit the Faith on Campus website: students.acu.edu.au/392884.
+There are many opportunities to become part of the community, so contact your local Campus Ministry Team, visit the website: students.acu.edu.au/392884.

-The Directorate of Identity and Mission also provides a series of programs rich in human, spiritual, doctrinal, leadership and missionary formation for both staff and students.
+The Directorate of Identity and Mission also provides a series of programs rich in human, spiritual, doctrinal, leadership and missionary formation.
 These formation programs provide and create opportunities for students and staff to explore, deepen and discover faith, and to grow in character.
 The four pillars of formation: Spiritual, Community, Mission and Intellectual transpire through a variety of programs including talks, workshops, forums, debates, retreats, conferences, missions and pilgrimages.

 Spiritual and Pastoral